searchseo hero logo

 Safely boosting CTR during volatile periods

-• Controlled traffic patterns: Avoid sudden, unnatural spikes.
-Simulate clicks in gradual, realistic intervals.
+• Controlled traffic patterns: avoid sudden, unnatural spikes.
+Simulate clicks in gradual, realistic intervals that mirror organic traffic behavior for the keyword and device type.

 Best practices to leverage CTR during updates